Trigger Finger and Trigger Thumb (Tenosynovitis)

-- Physical therapy, called occupational therapy, for the hand may be needed to optimize recovery.
+Physical therapy, called occupational therapy, for the hand may be needed to optimize recovery.

 Trigger Finger and Thumb are common and can range from being a mild nuisance to causing great difficulty with use of your hand.
-Call HandSport Surgery Institute at 212-249-8700 to schedule an appointment and restore your finger’s motion.
+Call HandSport Surgery Institute at 212-249-8700 to schedule an appointment and begin the process to improve pain and mobility.